dvp0007/dvp0007/README.md

 **About me**

 I am a Machine Learning Engineer with a passion for leveraging advanced algorithms and statistical models to solve complex problems.
-With experience in developing and optimizing data-driven solutions and predictive models, I am skilled in data mining, data wrangling, and machine learning techniques such as deep learning, natural language processing (NLP), and computer vision.
-My goal is to develop powerful machine learning models that are reliable and accurate to drive business decisions and solve real-world problems.
+With experience in developing and optimizing data-driven solutions and predictive models, I am skilled in battery modeling and it's health estimation using machine learning techniques.
+My goal is to develop powerful machine learning models that are reliable and accurate to drive design decisions and solve real-world problems.
 <!--
 **dvp0007/dvp0007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.